"Stu's business acumen and congenial no-nonsense approach deliver efficient and effective results."

-- negotiate or draft a better lease
+- negotiate or draft better commercial leases

 - ask the important questions